Skip to main content

 • Educate the community on the importance of quality child care

-• Promote an initiative for standarized federal background checks for all child care providers
+• Promote an initiative for standardized federal background checks for all child care providers

 Follow these links to find out more about child care public policy & advocacy: